linsalrob/Genotype-Phenotype-Modeling/models/README.md

 278836 | 20 | 15 | 60 | 1

 Notice how the false positive rate is way too high - we are predicting growth in conditions where it should not occur.
 I suspect that this reflects an over-ambitious gap filling, especially in the import reaction side of things.

-I have looked at gap generation, and in particular PyFBA.gapgeneration.test_reactions.py which will identify which reactions are essential for growth and which are not.
-However, in most models only ~100 reactions are absolutely essential, the others appear to be redundant but probably require 2 or 3 reactions and then they become essential.
+I wrote PyFBA.gapgeneration.test_reactions.py which will identify which reactions are essential for growth and which are not.
+This uses an algorithm that in the best case would be theta(log n) but in reality is somewhere between O(n) and omega(log n) where n is the number of essential reactions.

+For one model (260572) I ran this for all gap-filled reactions (including those for which the model should not grow), and most reactions are *not* essential, and most of those that *are* essential are essential in every model:

+### Reactions that are/are not essential

+ * Essential reactions: 141
+ * Redundant reactions: 1,206
+ * Total reactions:

 I haven't figured out a way to trim out the over-exuberant gap filling yet.
 That remains to be done!